oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ![](Ipv6 new host.png "Ipv6 new host.png")

-*   External providers - In add external provider dialog, there will be need to add IPv6 validation to:
+*   External providers - the *Add External Provider* dialog *'should*; accept IPv6 addresses in:
     -   General -> Provider URL
     -   Set Network plugin to Open vSwitch or Linux Bridge -> Agent Configuration -> Host

 <!-- -->

-*   network address in Setup Host Network -> edit network -> boot protocol: static :
+*   Network address in Setup Host Network -> edit network -> boot protocol: static :
     -   IP
-    -   subnet mask - in IPv4 subnet mask has form of doted decimal number, same as IPv4 address.
+    -   subnet mask - in IPv4 subnet mask has the form of dotted decimal number, same as IPv4 address.
 In IPv6 subnet is made of single number from 0-128 that describes the number of bits from start that belongs to site.
-Mostly here will be numbers 64/56/48.
+Usually here will be the numbers 64/56/48.
     -   gateway - regular IPv6 address

 ![](Ipv6 edit management network.png "Ipv6 edit management network.png")